 At the top of nearly every list on how to maintain learning over summer holidays, you’ll find one simple suggestion: READ!
 It’s no secret that children who are exposed to reading early and often have a greater vocabulary and higher academic success.
 Continue to read to your child daily, adding in books in the target language whenever possible.
 Visit your local library for group story-times and to regularly check out new books or audiobooks.
 You will be surprised to find that many libraries, I can at least vouch for in the US, UK and Germany carry kids’ books in a variety languages.

 Depending on where you are in the world, this can be easier said than done.
-However, if you have the means, nothing beats an immersive travel experience.
-If you can’t make it out of the country, look for cultural areas, businesses, or neighbourhoods close to home where people frequently use the target language.
-Schedule “target language” video calls with family members abroad that are usually difficult to reach during the school year.
+However, if you have friends that have kids in a similar age (or better a tiny bit older) that speak the same home language, nothing beats the help of other youngsters your kids look up to.
+If you don’t have friends with the same language nearby schedule “target language” video calls with family members abroad that are usually difficult to reach during the school year.

 3. Sing together!